vanubi/vanubi/README.md

 Vanubi Programming Editor
 ==========================

 "All editors suck.
-This one just sucks less." -mutt, circa 1995
+This one just sucks less." -mutt like, circa 1995

 Install: